Schlavioner/gamma_flow/paper_JOSS/paper.md

 of visualizations for data exploration.
 All functions called in this notebook are found in `tools_preprocessing.py`.

-During preprocessing, the following steps are performed:
+During **preprocessing**, the following steps are performed:

-    - Spectral data files are converted from .xlsm/.spe data to .npy format and saved.
+* Spectral data files are converted from .xlsm/.spe data to .npy format and saved.
-    - Spectra of different energy calibrations are rebinned to a standard energy calibration.
+* Spectra of different energy calibrations are rebinned to a standard energy calibration.
-    - Spectral data are aggregated by label classes and detectors.
+* Spectral data are aggregated by label classes and detectors.
 Thus, it is possible to collect data from different files and formats.
-    - Optional: The spectra per isotope are limited to a maximum number.
+* Optional: The spectra per isotope are limited to a maximum number.
-    - The preprocessed spectra are saved as .npy files.
+* The preprocessed spectra are saved as .npy files.

-Data exploration involves the following visualizations:
+**Data exploration** involves the following visualizations:

-    - For each label class (e.g. for each isotope), the mean spectra are calculated detector-wise and compared quantitatively by the cosine similarity.
+* For each label class (e.g. for each isotope), the mean spectra are calculated detector-wise and compared quantitatively by the cosine similarity.
-    - For each label class, example spectra are chosen randomly and plotted to provide an overview over the data.
+* For each label class, example spectra are chosen randomly and plotted to provide an overview over the data.
-    - The cosine similarity is calculated and visualized as a matrix for all label classes and detectors.
+* The cosine similarity is calculated and visualized as a matrix for all label classes and detectors.
 This helps to assess whether the model can handle spectra from different detectors.

 ### 2. Model training and testing